mikegagnon/robodojo/doc/doc/main.md

         jump @start

         @foe
-        ; Transfer tapout-malware to the opponent
+        ; Transfer crash-malware to the opponent
         trans 2,1
         ; Make sure the opponent is active, so it can execute the foe bank set %active, 1
         jump @start

     bank foe
-        tapout
+        crash